Saanich Invasive Management Overview

 Invasive Animals

-It’s harder to deal with invasive animals.
 We work with regional and provincial partners on invasive animal programs.

 Our Living with Wildlife page provides information on invasive animal programs.
 You’ll also find information on how to prevent and what to do about animal conflicts.